 Home Equity Loan (HEL)

-- You get a lump sum
+- You get a lump sum of money

 - The interest rate is fixed